Sunday, 26 July 2015

 A sum of N9.2bn was approved for the items meant to be distributed to rural women.

-However, the procurement and distribution of the stoves had not been successful as a result of the contractor’s inability to meet the agreed delivery deadlines reached with the Federal Ministry of Environment.
+of the stoves had not been successful as a result of the contractor’s

 Ministry of Power

-Godknows Igali is the Permanent Secretary at the Federal Ministry of Power.
-Over time, he had received investors in the sector on behalf of the ministry.
+at the Federal Ministry of Power.
+Over time, he had received investors

-Igali also oversees the activities at the ministry, directing staff on various issues that must be done to ensure smooth operations at the ministry.
+ministry, directing staff on various issues that must be done to ensure

-Indeed, details on the fluctuations in power generation across the country are made available to him as he often says authoritatively the actual amount of electricity generated in Nigeria.
+power generation across the country are made available to him as he

 Ministry of Tourism